Tuesday, December 30, 2025

 End of All Doubt, 72nd Day of Hagwinter, 525 M.E.
 (Electra): The most honest answer I can give when asked, "Do you believe in God?," is "I don't know what you're talking about."

 People usually get annoyed at that point in the conversation and think that I'm just trying to avoid an answer.
 But if I don't know what they're referring to, how can I truthfully reply?
 When I'm in a deposition and asked "Do you promise to tell the truth, the whole truth, and nothing but the truth, so help you God?"
-I just go along with the intent of their question and say, "yes," although the truth, the whole truth, and nothing but the truth would be, "I don't know what you're talking about."
+I just go along with the intent of the question and say, "yes," although the truth, the whole truth, and nothing but the truth would be, "I don't know what you're talking about."

 In Islamic theology, God’s absolute oneness and incomparability is beyond human comprehension, making any depiction of Allah inherently incorrect and potentially misleading.
 Likewise, the Abrahamic Ten Commandments prohibits graven images.
-If there were to exist a higher power that created the entire universe in all its infinite complexity, include its own realm of existence (whatever that may be), as well as possibly its own self, it probably is beyond the finite capacity of the human brain to comprehend.
+If there were to exist a higher power that created the entire universe in all its infinite complexity, including its own realm of existence (whatever that may be), as well as possibly its own self, it probably is beyond the finite capacity of the human brain to comprehend.

 It is beyond a matter of merely believing or not believing.
-It is a matter of accepting that the limits of our understanding and comprehension take precedent over our beliefs.
+It is a matter of accepting that the limits of human understanding and comprehension take precedent over our beliefs.
 An earthworm doesn't believe or disbelieve in the mathematical concept of 𝛑, as an earthworm isn't equipped to even conceive of mathematics, geometric theory, or 𝛑.

 If I told you that in the next room I have the last thing you'd ever expect, you would never know what it was.
-Even after millions of guesses, billions of guesses, there would always be at least one more, an infinite number of guesses, so that any guess would never be "the last."
+Even after millions of guesses, billions of guesses, there would always be at least one more guess, an infinite number of guesses, so that any guess would never be "the last."
 Even if I showed it to you, and your guess would be it's what you just saw right there in front of you, there would still be potentially at least one more guess (maybe it's not what I just showed you).
 It's a Schrƶdinger's box where the waveform never collapses.

 It's really a sort of ultimate koan.